Starbucks building new, bigger Evolution Fresh facility

-Aug 15 (Reuters) - Starbucks Corp next year plans to open a new California facility for its Evolution Fresh juice business that will significantly increase its production and distribution capacity and create 40 new manufacturing jobs.
+(Reuters) - Starbucks Corp (SBUX.O) next year plans to open a new California facility for its Evolution Fresh juice business that will significantly increase its production and distribution capacity and create 40 new manufacturing jobs.

 The world’s biggest coffee chain bought Evolution Fresh for $30 million in cash in November.
 Starbucks plans to sell Evolution Fresh juices in its shops and through other retail outlets.